 Our only equity compensation plan is the 2021 Plan.
-The 2021 Plan was adopted by the Company in connection with the IPO but has not been approved by our public stockholders.
-Please read Note 16 to our consolidated financial statements, entitled "Stock-Based Compensation and Other Compensation Plans," which is included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, for a description of our equity compensation plan.
-In addition, a detailed description of the terms of the 2021 Plan is included in the final prospectus filed with the SEC under Rule 424(b) under the Securities Act on October 25, 2021 (Registration Statement on Form S-1 (File No. 333-259740)) in connection with our IPO under the heading "Executive Compensation - 2021 Equity Incentive Plan."
+The 2021 Plan was adopted by the Company in connection with the IPO and was amended, effective May 9, 2024 upon stockholder approval.
+Please read Note 15 to our consolidated financial statements, entitled "Stock-Based Compensation and Other Compensation Plans," which is included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2024, for a description of our equity compensation plan.
+In addition, a detailed description of the terms of the 2021 Plan is included in the final prospectus filed with the SEC under Rule 424(b) under the Securities Act on October 25, 2021 (Registration Statement on Form S-1 (File No. 333-259740)) in connection with the IPO under the heading "Executive Compensation - 2021 Equity Incentive Plan."